pre-conference day

 15:40 - 16:30 Coffee break

-ECI sessionEarly Career Investigators Session - venue TBD
+ECI sessionEarly Career Investigators Session - same venue

 Chairs: Audrey Low & Gurpreet Hansra